Last updated: 19 December 2018 (version 4.2)

 In some cases, you may have the right to have the processing of your personal information restricted.

 For example, where you contest the accuracy of your personal information, its use may be restricted until the accuracy is verified.
 You have the right to ask us not to use your information for marketing purposes.
 We will ask for your consent to use your information for these purposes when we collect it and you can exercise your right to prevent such processing by checking certain boxes on our Website or other forms we use to collect your data.
-You can also exercise the right at any time by contacting us by post or email using the details in the contact section of this Policy (see below).
+You can also exercise the right at any time by contacting us by post or email using the details in the contact section of this notice (see below).

 We may use your personal information to further our legitimate interests;